bhojpur/platform-aks-guide/README.md

-# Bhojpur.NET Platform on Microsoft Azure Kubernetes Engine
+# Bhojpur.NET Platform on Microsoft AKE
 To run Bhojpur.NET Platform in Microsoft AKS